 When should an item be pawned?
 Great question!

 Pawning is a good choice when someone needs cash but does not want to lose ownership of an item.
-This includes getting a loan (AKA a pawn) based on the value of the item pawned, receiving quick cash, and the return of the item when the loan is paid off by the scheduled due date.2 Pawn is a non-recourse loan, which means the customer is not required to repay the loan and failure to repay the loan does not harm the customer’s credit, but the pawnshop takes ownership of the item to sell.
+This includes getting a loan (AKA a pawn) based on the value of the item pawned, receiving quick cash, and the return of the item when the loan is paid off by the scheduled due date.2 Pawn is a non-recourse loan.
+This means the customer is not required to repay the loan.
+Failure to repay the loan does not harm the customer’s credit.
+However, the pawnshop takes ownership of the item to then sell it.

 Most customers pawn their items for a couple of reasons: